 - Promote physical rehabilitation

-The connection between music and emotions can be a powerful one, and we offer several seminar-style music groups on topics such as musical healing, that guests might experience the association for themselves.
+The connection between music and emotions can be a powerful one.
+We offer several seminar-style music groups on topics such as musical healing, that guests might experience the association for themselves.

-At Royal Life Centers, we also believe in the power of movement therapy, which is why we offer mind- and body-balancing activities like yoga.
-Yoga is a great way to incorporate mindfulness and meditation into your daily routine and has been found to relieve stress, increase self-reflection and self-awareness, promote healthier exercise and eating habits, foster emotional healing, and improve overall health and wellness.
+At Royal Life Centers, we also believe in the power of movement therapy.
+This is why we offer mind and body-balancing activities like yoga.
+Yoga is a great way to incorporate mindfulness and meditation into your daily routine and has been found to relieve stress, increase self-awareness, promote healthier eating habits, and improve overall health and wellness.

 Yoga may actually help the brain rebuild and rewire following neuronal disruptions caused by substance use.

 Should you have questions about our activity/movement therapies, or any other programs that we offer, please reach out to us at (877)-RECOVER.
 Our admissions team is available 24/7.